Ultomiris

 Vials are intended for intravenous use only, and on-body delivery systems (prefilled cartridge and on-body injector) are intended for subcutaneous maintenance use only.

-Healthcare professionals who prescribe ULTOMIRIS must enroll in the ULTOMIRIS REMS [see Warnings and Precautions (5.1)].
+Healthcare providers who prescribe ULTOMIRIS must enroll in the ULTOMIRIS REMS [see Warnings and Precautions (5.2)].

-2.3 Intravenous Administration in Adult and Pediatric Patients with PNH, aHUS, or gMG
+2.3 Recommended Dosage for Intravenous Administration in Adult and Pediatric Patients with PNH, aHUS, or gMG

 The recommended intravenous ULTOMIRIS loading and maintenance dosing in adult and pediatric patients, one month of age or older weighing 5 kg or greater, with PNH or aHUS, or in adult patients with gMG weighing 40 kg or greater, is based on the patient’s body weight, as shown in Table 1, with maintenance doses administered every 4 or 8 weeks, starting 2 weeks after loading dose.